jgriffinanalytics/costco-strategic-analysis/README.md

 ## Business Problem

 Costco's broad cost-leadership model depends on in-store traffic and membership loyalty, but the company faces geographic revenue concentration (86% of revenue from the U.S. and Canada) and rising consumer expectations around EVs and digital convenience.
-The question: is there a strategic investment that reinforces Costco's core membership value proposition, the way its gasoline business does, while opening a new revenue stream in a high-growth market?
+The question: is there a strategic investment that reinforces Costco's core membership value proposition, the way its gasoline business does, while simulataneously creating a new revenue stream?

 ## Approach